Note: Independent travel is not permitted while COVID restrictions are in place.

 Trips that require a Travel Waiver (including Belo Tours) have these basic conditions / restrictions:

-- Approval is required from: the Host Parents, AFS-USA, AFS or partner office in the participant's home country, Natural Family (who signs / submits the Travel Waiver through their home country AFS office), and the local AFS Support Coordinator.
+- Approval is required from: the Host Parents, AFS-USA, AFS or partner office in the participant's home country, parent(s)/guardian(s) in the home country (who signs/ submits the Travel Waiver through their home country AFS office), and the local AFS Support Coordinator.

 - Travel may not interfere with host family plans or mandatory AFS events.